 The Samsung Frame 2019's build quality is excellent.
 There are no gaps or loose ends.
 The One Connect box that comes with the TV also well-built, so you shouldn't have issues.

 Excellent contrast ratio.
 The Frame 2019 can display deep blacks in a dark room, enhancing picture quality.
+If you want an even better contrast ratio, check out its successor, the Samsung The Frame 2020.

 Just like last year's model, Samsung The Frame 2019 has no local dimming.
 The above video is provided for reference only.